Denperidge/ClipGenerator/README.md

-# YouTube Clipgen
+# (YouTube) Clipgen
-A Python script to grab specific or random segments from youtube videos.
+A Python script to grab specific or random segments from youtube videos, or videos on your hard drive!.
 Simply enter the link, the desired start and end (or random clip length) in mm:ss or ss, repeat for every clip you want to make, and done!

 ## Why use this tool?